Documents » CTE Annual Recruitment/Nondiscrimination Notice 2022-2023

 The courses listed above are for students in the McComb School District.
 Persons seeking further information concerning the career and technical education offerings and specific pre-requisite criteria should contact: 6016845288.

-It is the policy of the McComb School District not to discriminate on the basis of sex, race, age, religion, national origin, or handicap arising out of the following statutes:
+The McComb School District does not discriminate on the basis of race, color, religion, national origin, sex, age, or disability in the provision of educational programs and services or employment opportunities and benefits arising out of the following statutes:

 5. The Americans with Disabilities Act of 1990.

-Inquiries regarding compliance may be directed to James Brown, Director of Operational Support, McComb School District, P.O.
+Inquiries regarding compliance for Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, or Title IX may be directed to James Brown, Director of Operational Support, McComb School District, P.O.
 Box 868, McComb, MS 39649,

 (601) 684-4661 or Louise Sanders, Assistant Superintendent, McComb School District, (601) 684-4661, or the Director of the Office of Civil Rights, Department of Education, Washington, D.C.